The Scariest Part About Halloween Shouldn’t Be How Much You Spend

 6. Actually Eat Your Pumpkins

 Did you know that pumpkin pie filling doesn’t just come from a can?
-In fact, you can repurpose that pumpkin in lots of edible ways — and a few others, too.
+In fact, there are plenty of edible (and inedible) things you can do with pumpkins after Halloween.

 7. And Your Indian Corn